March of the Volunteers: History

 The 1 February 1966 People's Daily article condemning Tian Han's 1961 allegorical Peking opera Xie Yaohuan as a "big poisonous weed" was one of the opening salvos of the Cultural Revolution, during which he was imprisoned and his words forbidden to be sung.
 As a result, there was a time when "The East Is Red" served as the PRC's unofficial anthem.
 Following the 9th National Congress, "The March of the Volunteers" began to be played once again from the 20th National Day Parade in 1969, although performances were solely instrumental.
 Tian Han died in prison in 1968, but Paul Robeson continued to send the royalties from his American recordings of the song to Tian's family.

-The tune's lyrics were restored by the 5th National People's Congress on 5 March 1978, but with alterations including references to the Chinese Communist Party, communism, and Chairman Mao.
+The anthem was restored by the 5th National People's Congress on 5 March 1978, but with rewritten lyrics including references to the Chinese Communist Party, communism, and Chairman Mao.
 Following Tian Han's posthumous rehabilitation in 1979 and Deng Xiaoping's consolidation of power over Hua Guofeng, the National People's Congress resolved to restore Tian Han's original verses to the march and to elevate its status, making it the country's official national anthem on 4 December 1982.

 The anthem's status was enshrined as an amendment to the Constitution of the People's Republic of China on 14 March 2004.

-On 1 September 2017, The Law of the National Anthem of the People's Republic of China, which protects the anthem by law, was passed by the Standing Committee of the National People's Congress and took effect one month later.
+On 1 September 2017, the Law of the People's Republic of China on the National Anthem, which protects the anthem by law, was passed by the Standing Committee of the National People's Congress and took effect one month later.
 The anthem is considered to be a national symbol of China.
 The anthem should be performed or reproduced especially at celebrations of national holidays and anniversaries, as well as sporting events.
 Civilians and organizations should pay respect to the anthem by standing and singing in a dignified manner.
 Personnel of the People's Liberation Army, the People's Armed Police and the People's Police of the Ministry of Public Security salute when not in formation when the anthem is played, the same case for members of the Young Pioneers of China and PLA veterans.